surbhimadan92/MIP-GAF/README.md

 ```

 ## Training

+Download stage 2 weights from [TRIS](https://github.com/fawnliu/TRIS) Repository

 Train using the command:
 ```bash
 python train_mip.py
 ```

+Inference links and checkpoints will be shared soon.

 ## Citation
 If you find this dataset helpful, please cite: